|

 -

-dysfunction - Andrologia.
-2011 Oct 4 - "In a group of 54 unselected men
+approach for erectile dysfunction - Andrologia.
+2011 Oct 4 -

-(35-75 years), consecutively presenting to our ED clinic and naive to other ED
+ED clinic and naive to other ED treatments, we carried out a single-blind,

-treatments, we carried out a single-blind, one-arm study to evaluate the effects
+one-arm study to evaluate the effects of a 3-month supplementation with

-on their sexual performance ...
-Analyses on GAQs revealed that treatment improved
+Analyses on GAQs revealed that treatment improved erections in 40% of cases,

-erections in 40% of cases, with a partial response occurring in up to 77% of
+with a partial response occurring in up to 77% of enrolled subjects.
+These

-supplementation - as first-line or adjunctive treatment to PDE5 inhibitors -
+first-line or adjunctive treatment to PDE5 inhibitors - that goes beyond the

-that goes beyond the measurable increment in penile rigidity" - See
+measurable increment in penile rigidity" - See

-Twinlab niacin 1000mg at iHerb
+niacin at Amazon.com

 and